Lump or Mass on Gums

 Medical Author: Melissa Conrad Stöppler, MD

 The presence of a lump, or mass, on the gums can be indicative of several different conditions.
 It may be felt as a bump or hard or soft lump anywhere on the gums.
 An infection, such as a bacterial infection or localized abscess, can present as a mass on the gums.
-Oral cancers (mouth or gum cancer) or tumors of the teeth or jaw are rarer causes of a mass on the gums.
+Oral cancers (gum or mouth cancer) or tumors of the teeth or jaw are rarer causes of a mass on the gums.
 A cyst of the jaw is also a possible cause of a lump or mass on the gums.
 Traumatic injuries and canker sores are some of the more common causes of a mass on the gums.
 Sometimes, the hormonal changes of pregnancy can cause a small lump or bump to form near the gum line, known as a pyogenic granuloma or granuloma gravidarum.

 Health concern on your mind?
 Visit the Symptom Checker.